amansaini/ninja-forms-modal/readme.txt

 = How to use it? =

 Install it and edit/create a new NF Popup.
 Select the Ninja Form which you would like to show inside popup.
-Save the settings & then design the popup.
+Save the settings &amp; then design the popup.
 Add the shortocde to Page where you want to show popup.

 == Screenshots ==